Suggest a Songfact / Artistfact

-Cure lead singer Robert Smith originally wrote this as a wedding present for his fiancée, Mary, shortly before their marriage.
+Cure lead singer Robert Smith wrote this as a wedding present for his fiancée, Mary, shortly before they got married.

 This contains a hidden lyric from another song.
 Robert Smith half-sings/speaks "Fly me to the moon" after the second chorus, before the middle guitar solo.
 The Cure often performed their song "Why Can't I Be You?

 " and Smith sang lyrics from other songs during extended breaks, including the classic "Fly Me To The Moon." (thanks, Richard - Alva, OK)